Yandex Cloud

 3. In the left-hand panel, select Clusters.

-You will see the list of cluster operations.
+You will see the list of operations with the cluster.

 yc managed-mongodb cluster list-operations <cluster_name_or_ID>